“THE DAYS WILL COME WHEN THE BRIDEGROOM IS TAKEN AWAY FROM THEM, AND THEN THEY WILL FAST.” MT 9:14-15

 Why fast?
 As I continued to ask others how they discern what to do for Lent, I continued to search for the purpose of Lent.
 The Catholic Church requires (not optional) for us to fast.
 Why during Lent?
 It is to prepare ourselves, looking at the crucified Jesus, for His Passion, Death, and Resurrection.
 The best answer I can come up with is quite simply because Jesus asks us to.
 Why?
 According to Fr.
 Schmitz, it is because being obedient to Jesus is pleasing to God and He taught us that it atones for sins.

 Therefore, sacrifice and fasting brings joy.
 Sacrifice brings the joy of the resurrection and in the resurrection our Christian hope is found.
 Through God’s grace, healing, and mercy we become stronger and grow in holiness.
-We realize we can overcome our sin and Satan by staying present to God who is always present throughout our day.
+We realize we can overcome our sin and Satan with God’s grace and our will.

 Today’s challenge: Stay true to your fast (Lent, and all Fridays throughout the year, and any time you are struggling with a sin or addiction) for the love of God.
 Fall to your knees and beg for God’s mercy and begin to atone for your sins.
 Jesus died to have a relationship with us.
 One small ray of light entering into the hardest of hearts, can change a soul forever.